NoahWong96/Undergraduate-Studies/Modeling Class/Homework/README.md

 Homework 6- one problem, population model of whales, given an equation that models the growth of two whale populations I create a fucntion that simulates the whale populations over time.

+Homework 8- Same basis as HW 5 using the docking of a spacecraft problem now we look at the eigenvalue analysis of the model and see which eigenvector has a quicker convergence.